 Before you upload your templates, you may want to decide how to create your Managed Apple IDs.
 See Create Managed Apple IDs.

 Note: SFTP upload requires a third-party app on macOS.
-If you don’t have an SFTP client installed, you can find one in the Mac App Store.
+If you do not have an SFTP client installed, you can find one in the Mac App Store.

 Creating an SFTP connection to upload your data requires a role with the “Configure institution” privilege.
 Depending on your SFTP app, future uploads can take place automatically after the zipped file is placed in a folder.

-You can then assign roles to your staff, instructors, and students.
+You can then assign roles to your staff, instructors and students.
 Any time you upload new files, that information is automatically added to Apple School Manager and updated there.
-At no time is data written back to your SIS or other systems.
+Data is never written back to your SIS or other systems.

-After you’ve made the initial connection, Apple School Manager expects updates to include every .csv file, even if nothing has changed with a particular file.
-For example, if you have new students to add but no new staff, classes, or rosters, you must still upload those files.
+After you have made the initial connection, Apple School Manager expects updates to include every .csv file, even if nothing has changed with a particular file.
+For example, if you have new students to add but no new staff, classes or rosters, you must still upload those files.